bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 5: 00:59:24

-Okay, well, just going back to the Abibis presentation thing.
+Okay, well, just going back to the Aviv's presentation thing.
-I was just thinking about, you know, if it wasn't for payments, and there would be like any kind of set amount that you would have to reach on as output.
+I was just thinking about, if it wasn't for payments, and there would be like any kind of set amount that you would have to reach on as output.
 I understand that we wouldn't like to like use too many or break it down into too many UTXOs.
 But in like, in some sense, I think it could kind of work.
-I'm not sure if it's just too expensive or something for after why it's like combining all these UTXOs or something like that, but, you know, like breaking it down onto the smallest possible input that there is.
+I'm not sure if it's just too expensive or something for after why it's like combining all these UTXOs or something like that, but, like breaking it down onto the smallest possible input that there is.
-And, you know, not maybe like, like the smallest one, but, you know, just breaking it down into a smaller and exact the same outputs, you know, like you could combine many inputs and the fee would go like a static, depending on how many inputs you're putting.
+And, not maybe like, like the smallest one, but, just breaking it down into a smaller and exact the same outputs, like you could combine many inputs and the fee would go like a static, depending on how many inputs you're putting.
-And then it would just, you know, give you either like, for example, a bigger sum or a smaller sum.
+And then it would just, give you either like, for example, a bigger sum or a smaller sum.
-They could be like different kind of knapsacks, coin joins.
+They could be like different kind of knapsacks, coinjoins.
 I'm not sure if I'm explaining this correctly.
 Did you guys get any of that?